-Measure U3 - River basin wide land use adaptation Measure U5 - Flood risk related databases Measure U6 - Raising awareness about flood risk Measure U9 - Continuous efficiency control of the flood protection measures Measure U10 - Water infrastructure maintenance works SERBIA Regular update of the General Flood Defence Plan for the Republic of Serbia Regular update of the annual Flood Defence Action Plan for the 1st order watercourses and inland waters, for the territory Republic of Serbia Regular update of the annual Flood Defence Action Plans for the 2nd order watercourses, for the territory of local self-government units • Preparation of annual reports on the status of flood protection structures and of drainage systems and associated equipment, with a proposal of necessary works to maintain their functionality, and on the status of available tools, equipment and materials for flood defence with the proposal of the necessary supplement Review of criteria for declaring flood defence phases Bilateral cooperation Regional cooperation (ICPDR, ISRBC, international projects, trainings, exercises, etc.) Preparation of bylaw related to a standard content of the annual Flood Defence Action Plans for the 2nd order watercourses Data and information exchange between institutions responsible for flood defence Capacity building of experts and institutions responsible for flood defence Capacity building of local self-government units for participation in flood defence Information exchange and coordination of flood defence activities during an emergency situation BOSNIA AND HERZEGOVINA Improving international cooperation in flood management Capacity building for experts and competent institutions Exchange of information and coordination of activities during operational flood defences developing joint protection and rescue plans during floods Equipping specialized flood response units Encouraging common simulation response exercises during floods ROMANIA • Ensuring the preparation of human and material resources necessary for the management in good conditions of the emergency situations generated by the floods, including the groups of volunteers to participate in the rescue actions - evacuation of the population; endowment with materials and means of intervention at county / local level for Civil Protection, NARW, County and local authorities, as well as for all the owners of works with flood defence role.
-Ensuring material resources is available for dyke protection and enhancement, quality control of drinking water, advice on disinfection of wells and supply of water from alternative sources Improving the degree of property insurance through mandatory policies and additional/complementary insurances, insurance of public assets, economics activities etc
+- Measure U3 River basin wide land use adaptation - Measure U5 Flood risk related databases - Measure U6 Raising awareness about flood risk - Measure U9 Continuous efficiency control of the flood protection measures - Measure U10 Water infrastructure maintenance works

+- Regular update of the General Flood Defence Plan for the Republic of Serbia - Regular update of the annual Flood Defence Action Plan for the 1st order watercourses and inland waters, for the territory Republic of Serbia - Regular update of the annual Flood Defence Action Plans for the 2nd order watercourses, for the territory of local self-government units - Preparation of annual reports on the status of flood protection structures and of drainage systems and associated equipment, with a proposal of necessary works to maintain their functionality, and on the status of available tools, equipment and materials for flood defence with the proposal of the necessary supplement - · Review of criteria for declaring flood defence phases - Bilateral cooperation - Regional cooperation (ICPDR, ISRBC, international projects, trainings, exercises, etc.) - Preparation of bylaw related to a standard content of the annual Flood Defence Action Plans for the 2nd order watercourses - Data and information exchange between institutions responsible for flood defence - Capacity building of experts and institutions responsible for flood defence - Capacity building of local self-government units for participation in flood defence Information exchange and coordination of flood defence activities during an emergency situation BOSNIA AND HERZEGOVINA Improving international cooperation in flood management Capacity building for experts and competent institutions Exchange of information and coordination of activities during operational flood defences developing joint protection and rescue plans during floods Equipping specialized flood response units Encouraging common simulation response exercises during floods ROMANIA Ensuring the preparation of human and material resources necessary for the management in good conditions of the emergency situations generated by the floods, including the groups of volunteers to participate in the rescue actions - evacuation of the population; endowment with materials and means of intervention at county / local level for Civil Protection, NARW, County and local authorities, as well as for all the owners of works with flood defence role.
+Ensuring material resources is available for dyke protection and enhancement, quality control of drinking water, advice on disinfection of wells and supply of water from alternative sources Improving the degree of property insurance through mandatory policies and additional/complementary insurances, insurance of public assets, economics activities etc.

-BULGARIA Implementation of insurance policies; promotion of flood-oriented insurance products Recovery and Review Individual and societal recovery Clean-up and restoration activities (buildings, infrastructure, etc) Health and mental health supporting actions, incl. managing stress Disaster financial assistance (grants, tax), incl. disaster legal assistance, disaster unemployment assistance Temporary or permanent relocation Other UKRAINE Determination of potentially dangerous hydro technical structures Modelling of the possible emergency situations GERMANY Assistance with post-flood repair, restoration activities, aftercare planning, elimination of environmental damage Conceptions / studies / expertise AUSTRIA Emergency response Support of affected people via the Catastrophe funds to cover direct damages CZECH REPUBLIC Assignment of technical devices and material for recovery activities SLOVENIA Measure U20 - Financial, system, international river basin coordination and other measures SERBIA Rehabilitation works of importance for flood protection (bridges, culverts, landslides, etc.)
+BULGARIA Implementation of insurance policies; promotion of flood-oriented insurance products ietal a pvery ir F s n C (9 a u Activities (buildings, infrastructure, etc) Health and mental health supporting actions, incl. managing stress Disaster financial assistance grants, tax), incl. disaster legal assistance, disaster unemployment assistance Temporary or permanent relocation UKRAINE Determination of potentially dangerous hydro technical structures Modelling of the possible emergency situations GERMANY Assistance with post-flood repair, restoration activities, aftercare planning, elimination of environmental damage Conceptions / studies / expertise AUSTRIA Emergency response Support of affected people via the Catastrophe funds to cover direct damages CZECH REPUBLIC Assignment of technical devices and material for recovery activities SLOVENIA Measure U20 - Financial, system, international river basin coordination and other measures SERBIA Rehabilitation works of importance for flood protection (bridges, culverts, i€ etal a very i etal activities (buildings,